pstambaugh14/Docker-Registry-UI-Basic-HTTPS/README.md

-# Docker Registry UI with HTTP Basic Authentication and SSL Termination (HTTPS)
+# Docker Registry UI with:
+# Basic Authentication and SSL Termination (HTTPS)
 ##https://github.com/pstambaugh14/Docker-Registry-UI-Basic-HTTPS/
 ## This is essentially a fork of: https://github.com/Joxit/docker-registry-ui